 There was a time, not so long ago, when homes were designed and built with separate living spaces in mind.

 But in recent years, people have begun to embrace the idea of open-plan living.
 What started off as something of a trend has now become almost the norm.
-An overwhelming 840 out of 1,070 people in a poll conducted by Houzz said they were in favour of open-plan living.
+An overwhelming 79 per cent people surveyed in a poll conducted by Houzz said they were in favour of open-plan living.

 The kitchen as the heart of the home